 (a 6″ x 7″ and 9″ x 9″ EasyPress side by side)

 In addition to the original 9″ x 9″ size, they have added a smaller 6″ x 7″ size and a larger 10″ x 12″ size.
-With the two extra sizes, you’re able to expand the projects you create.
+With the two extra sizes, you can expand the projects you create.
 The larger size is perfect for tote bags and t-shirts since you’ll be able to attach your iron-on in just one press most of the time.

 The smaller version (Cricut sent me this one) is just right for smaller projects.
 Things where you need to get into tight corners and work around funny shapes.
 Think baseball caps, baby onesies, and bags like the one I’m going to show you to make today.